SebPuchi/Re-Clip/README.md

 5. Start exploring and experiencing the world of research papers and GitHub repositories in a whole new way!

-## Contributing

-We welcome contributions from the open-source community.
-If you're interested in helping us improve and expand Re-Clip, feel free to create a pull request or open an issue.

 ## License

 Re-Clip is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-We would like to express our gratitude to the developers and maintainers of the open-source tools and libraries that have made Re-Clip possible.
-This project stands on the shoulders of many giants in the fields of NLP, video processing, AI art generation, and mobile development.

-Enjoy using Re-Clip and elevate your experience with research papers and GitHub repositories.
-Dive into the world of knowledge with captivating content, simplified for your convenience.

 Happy exploring! 🚀